Christmas dinner is an essential meal for most American families. Many families spend hours preparing their Christmas day meals.

 Ethnic Food For Christmas Day

 Many Americans also come from other cultures and other countries.
-Many families will eat some type of ethnic food on Christmas Day.
+Many families will eat some ethnic food on Christmas Day.

 Some of the most popular ethnic foods for a Christmas day dinner would include: